 Recent California Bar Exam Passing Rates

-Preparing for the July 2015 California Bar Exam?
+Preparing for the February 2016 or July 2016 California Bar Exam?
 We Can Help You Pass:

 - Learn to write passing essays and performance tests via one of our California bar exam writing programs